Arturas Bumšteinas and Gitis Bertulis

 Arturas Bumšteinas (b.
 1982) received a Master’s degree in composition at the Lithuanian Academy of Music and Theatre.
 He taught at the Aldeburgh Young Musicians Creative Lab at Snape Maltings in 2009 and Berlin’s Universitat der Kunste in 2007, currently giving lectures on sonic expression at the Vilnius Academy of Arts.
 The artist has organized seven solo exhibitions and participated in more than thirty group exhibitions and festivals in Europe and the US.
 Bumšteinas’s discography features records released both in Lithuania and abroad.
 The creator was also awarded the EBU prize at the Palma Ars Acustica Competition in 2013, spent 2017 at the DAAD residence in Berlin, and was awarded the Borisas Dauguvietis Earring for integrating sound experiments into new forms of theatre in 2019.

 Gitis Bertulis (b.
 1970) has been working as a fashion, furniture and interior designer, artist and sound systems engineer since 1992.
 In 2005 he also began working with experimental sound and designing unique sound equipment and systems.
 In 2008-2014, Bertulis was a member of the international designers’ association IDEAS and the ALTRIADESIGN team, and has participated in multiple duo/group exhibitions and performances across the country.

-The project is partly sponsored by the Lithuanian Council for Culture.
+The project was partly sponsored by the Lithuanian Council for Culture.

-Exhibition “Goldberg Variations” will be open at the Gallery (AV17), Totorių St. 5 until August 21.
+Exhibition “Goldberg Variations” was open at the Gallery (AV17), Totorių St. 5 until August 21.